 Alerts can be set up to warn you when the RSSI value drops below a minimum value, indicating that you’re in danger of flying out of range.
 Factors affecting the signal quality include external interference, excessive distance, badly oriented or damaged antennas etc.

-There are three selectable transmission modes:
+There are two selectable transmission modes:

 The PXX protocol used in the X series receivers allows you to lock a specific model in the transmitter to one and only one receiver.
 No more flying (crashing) with the wrong program selected.